ArdaKaraderi/ArdaKaraderi/README.md

 * Director/Lead Consultant at Geeksy Consultancy
 * Co-founder/Tech Consultant at CTRL-LAW

-For my previous work experience please check out my LinkedIn profile!
+For my previous work experience check out my LinkedIn profile!
 Feel free to invite me to connect!

 ## ⚡ Technologies
 Talk to me about: